wp-plugins/just-custom-fields/readme.txt

 2. The edit post page meta box with fields created on settings page

 == Changelog ==
+* Version 1.1.1:
+	* Bug fix: Uploadmedia don't work if there are no main Content Editor field (for Custom Post Types)
 * Version 1.1 :
 	* Add feature to enable/disable fields without removing them
 	* Add component "Related Content" (so you can add relation to another Custom Post Type with simple autocomplete field)